Alli Owens: Racing career

 Owens would make the jump to the NASCAR Camping World Truck Series for the 2011 season, driving the No. 76 Ford for Ray Hackett Racing.
 However, just a few months prior to the season, she would learn that her sponsor, ElectrifyingCareers.com, would be unable to renew their sponsorship.
 She was able to raise enough donations through fans and local businesses to make it to the season-opening race, though she failed to qualify.
 It was her only race of the season.
 Owens did receive offers from sponsors, but declined some of them because they wanted her to do a bikini photoshoot like other female racing drivers have done.
 She would then be without a ride in NASCAR and ARCA for about five years.
 However, in January 2012, Owens did return to ARCA in the series' offseason Daytona test session, driving the No. 1 for Andy Belmont with sponsorship from Baby Jock.
 Despite this, she did not end up attempting the race there the following month.
 She was seeking a ride in 2012 in either NASCAR or ARCA, however, she did not end up getting one due to lack of sponsorship.

 In late August 2016, it was announced that Owens would drive the No. 97 Chevrolet Camaro for Obaika Racing at Richmond International Raceway, making her Xfinity Series debut.

+In November 2025, it was announced Owens would compete for Kimmel Racing in 2026 for five to eight races, starting at Daytona.
+She would also participate with the team in the pre-season test for the ARCA Menards Series at the same track, where she set the 19th quickest time between the two sessions held.